iem-projects/CUBEmixer/tools/ambidecalc/layouts/README.txt

-Speaker Layouts are placed in here
+Sample Speaker Layouts are placed in here
+Please see at the files for specific notion

 Default examples: